About

 The global clean energy transition has increased the need for alternative fuel sources and nuclear power has emerged as a crucial component to meet the demand for a green economy.
 The demand for uranium may be driven in part by the desire to phase out dependence on fossil fuels; however, other drivers such as geopolitical events, fluctuating prices, mine closures and/or disruptions, and the COVID-19 pandemic have all contributed to a reduction in the global supply of uranium.
 The resulting underinvestment in uranium mining operations over the last decade has contributed to structural deficit between global production and uranium requirements.
 Adding to this, uranium producers, developers, and physical uranium holding companies have continued to buy physical uranium putting a further strain on the uranium supply.

-As the world seeks to transition to clean energy, one fact remains clear, nuclear energy has the lowest power generation carbon footprint when compared to any other source.
-Nuclear energy is simply the most reliable option for carbon-free baseload electricity generation.
-This was acknowledged at the 2023 United Nations Climate Change Conference, or Conference of the Parties of the UNFCCC (more commonly known as COP 28), where a total of 22 countries agreed to target tripling nuclear capacity by 2050 as key component of their energy security and affordability strategy.
-This commitment has seen nuclear power programs continue to expand, with 440 operating reactors in 31 countries, and an additional 60 reactors under construction in 18 countries, The total uranium requirements to supply these reactors is estimated to be more than 500 million pounds by 2030, which represents an increase of 28%.
+Global clean energy commitment have seen nuclear power programs continue to expand, with 440 operating reactors in 31 countries and an additional 60 Small Module Reactors or “SMR” are under construction in 18 countries.
+The total uranium requirements to supply these reactors is estimated to be more than 500 million pounds by 2030, which represents an increase of 28%.
 Demand is expected to increase with predicted growth to over 51% by 2040 (the World Nuclear Association’s Nuclear Fuel Report, 2023).
 Despite the expected growth one thing is evident, without new uranium making its way to market, demand will outstrip supply over the next upcoming decade.

 Government Policy